barslev/swiftdocs/readme.md

 Work in progress.
 Details and documentation will be added in the future.

-## Initializng
+## Initializing

-You'll need to require swiftdocs javascript file in your html and then bootstrap it like so:
+You'll need to reference swiftdocs.js file in your html and then bootstrap it like so:

 	<!DOCTYPE html>
 	<html lang="en">